BMW motorcycle /2 clutch information

 It shows some wear, but it is still very useable.

 This is the earliest type of backing plate with some shallow grooves.
-While it looks awful and I would try to replace it, this one isn’t very deeply grooved.
+While it looks awful, and I would try to replace it, this one isn’t very deeply grooved.
 I don’t have a “bad” one to show.
 If the customer were short of funds, I would reuse this one.
-The disadvantage is that the grooves must wear the friction plate to “bed-in” and that means a shorter life.
+The disadvantage is that the grooves must wear the friction plate to “bed-in, ” which means a shorter life.
 It is common to remove a perfectly working clutch and find grooves much worse than this.

 Measuring the /2 BMW motorcycle clutch friction plate